toextendmylimits/LinkedIn/coding_questions.md

 While doing this, I track the best overall sum.
 This gives a linear-time, constant-space solution.

+##
+I use binary search twice.
+The first search finds the first position where the target appears by always moving left when we see the target.
+The second search finds the last position by always moving right when we see the target.
+Both searches run in O(log n), so the overall runtime is O(log n).

 # TODO

 ## 146. LRU Cache